 focus shifted back to the more economical 'O' gauge trains.
 Low-end 'O' gauge trains became the mainstay product.
 One exception was a very successful high-quality diecast New York Central Hudson locomotive with cast aluminum tender, produced in 1936.

 In 1938, W.O.
 Coleman sold American (Chicago) Flyer to Alfred Carlton Gilbert, a former Olympic pole manufactured Mysto Magic sets for youthful magicians.
-A few years later, his A. C. Gilbert Company also became the makers of Erector Set construction toys.
+In 1913, his A. C. Gilbert Company also became the makers of Erector Set construction toys.
 The two toy magnates were just finishing shooting on Gilbert's game reserve in New Haven when Gilbert casually mentioned he was thinking about manufacturing toy trains.
-Gilbert had made plans to enter the HO gauge market.
+Gilbert had been making plans to enter the HO gauge train market.
 Instead, Coleman said he'd give his struggling

 American Flyer Co. to Gilbert in return for a share of the profits.
 Gilbert quickly agreed.
 Gilbert had just what the company needed —